Skyfall-GS: Synthesizing Immersive 3D Urban Scenes from Satellite Imagery: Method

-Ideally, the optimal denoising diffusion process should produce a distribution where all views maintain synchronized 3D appearance.
-However, independent 2D denoising on each view does not preserve 3D consistency, resulting in a denoising trajectory distribution that is a super-set of the optimal trajectories.
-Selecting a single denoising trajectory from this expanded distribution has negligible probability of yielding the optimal 3D-consistent result, leading to the artifacts observed in \Cref{fig:ablation_combined}(c).
+Ideally, the optimal denoising diffusion process should produce a distribution where all views maintain consistent 3D appearance.
+However, independent 2D denoising on each view does not preserve 3D consistency, resulting in a denoising trajectory distribution that is a superset of the optimal trajectories.
+Selecting a single denoising trajectory from this expanded distribution is unlikely to yield the optimal 3D-consistent result, leading to the artifacts observed in \Cref{fig:ablation_combined}(c).

 To mitigate this, we synthesize $N_s$ independently refined samples per view, effectively sampling multiple trajectories from the denoising distribution.
 During optimization, the photometric loss $\mathcal{L}_\text{color}$ implicitly averages over these $N_s$ samples.
 Rather than committing to a single potentially suboptimal denoising path, this approach allows the 3DGS optimization to find a consensus representation that balances fidelity to individual samples while promoting geometric coherence across views.
 Ablation studies (\Cref{sec:ablation}) and \Cref{fig:ablation_combined}(c) confirm that this strategy successfully balances detail preservation with structural coherence.